cronicle-edge/cronicle-edge/Readme.md

 There are also few more options to set webhook notifications (on start, on completion and on error)

 ### Warning state
 Along with success and failure outcome, you can now use warning.
-Just exit with code -1 or 255.
+Just exit with code -1 or 255

 ### Handling frequent jobs
 To reduce pressure from frequently running jobs you can now:
  - check "Silent" checkbox.
 This will prevent jobs to get into global run history ("Completed") and Activity log.
 It will keep producing records under Event History.
  - set "Log Expire" to some small value.
 This option just overrides job_data_expire_days for specific.
 If you set 1 it will only keep logs for current day.
-2 - since yesterday, and so on.
+2 - since yesterday, and so on

 ### Event token
 You can generate a token to run specific event instead of creating global API key.
-To reset token - disable and enable this option again.
+To reset token - disable and enable this option again

 ### Git integration
  - Github - HMAC signature check is supported.
 You can set git_hub_key config to verify signature.If not set cronicle will use secret_key (if x-signature-header is included in the request).